-There are six funds that you can designate towards:
+There are seven funds that you can designate towards:

 - General Fund (unrestricted) - The General Fund allows your gift to be used for the area of greatest need.
 As an unrestricted gift, your donation can be used on all Foundation operations or programming, from LEAP sessions at convention or conference, or towards one of our scholarships.